 The Athletics/After School Program (ASP) comprises recreational and educational activities separate from the school day.
 There is an annual fee for participation, payable prior to the start of the season and nonrefundable.
 The program is held after school Monday through Thursday from 3:15-5 p.m.
 The program is designed to help students develop a lifelong appreciation for sports and recreation through the activities offered.
-Current KDES students from age 4-15 years old are eligible to join the program; students must have completed potty training to be eligible.
+Current KDES students from ages 4-15 are eligible to join the program; students must have completed potty training to be eligible.